You’ve heard that first impressions are lasting, right?

 Austin’s Recommendation: Hire The Professional Photographer If You Can

-Now that you know how to find a great deal on professional shots, I want to talk about why its worth the money (even if it ends up feeling expensive).
+Now that you know how to find a great deal on professional shots, I want to talk about why its worth the money (I did mention that mine was only about $30 right?!).

 I’ve spent a lot of time talking about how your LinkedIn profile picture conveys a first impression, how it should make you shine, and how it should be a window into your personality.